Learn How to Get a Private Investigator Licensing in any State

 The Private Investigator’s Licensing Handbook: How to Get a Private Investigator License in any State

-Conveniently, all of the information in this section is available in my handy eBook, “The Private Investigator’s Licensing Handbook.
-The eBook, which is available at Amazon.com for just $3.69 (the paperback is available for $14.95), explains how to get an investigator license in any state.
+Conveniently, all the information in this section is available in my handy eBook, “The Private Investigator’s Licensing Handbook.
+The eBook, available at Amazon.com for just $3.69 (the paperback is available for $14.95), explains how to get an investigator license in any state.
 In addition, it includes an overview of the profession, general information on training and education, and advice for starting your business.
+Also, the book includes a state-by-state listing of private investigation industry associations.
+Plus, it has a helpful section on how to get your business up and running.

 Job Functions

-Also, PI’s provide process serving, which is the delivery of subpoenas and other legal documents to people involved in a legal case.
 Many detective agencies specialize in a particular field of expertise.
 For example, some agencies deal only in skip tracing related to finding missing persons or tracking down debtors.

 Services, Training, and Reference Material